How-to-Train-Your-AI-Dragon/Automated-Interview-Filtering/README.md

 # Automated Interview Filtering

 ## Overview
-The HR Interview Analysis System is an AI-powered tool that helps HR professionals streamline their interview process through automated analysis of video interviews, resumes, and candidate responses.
+The Automated Interview Filtering System is an AI-powered tool that helps HR professionals streamline their interview process through automated analysis of video interviews, resumes, and candidate responses.
 The system leverages multiple AI technologies including emotion detection, speech-to-text conversion, and natural language processing to provide comprehensive candidate assessments.

 ## Architecture
 The project follows a clean, **layered monolith architecture**: